ddakey/Master-Thesis-Lawrence-Pham/README.md

 In order to run the notebooks smoothly, it is essential to install the following libraries:

 TensorFlow (tf)	: An open-source machine learning framework.
-Keras		: A high-level neural networks API, written in Python and capable of running on top of TensorFlow. scikit-learn	: A machine learning library for Python.
+Keras: A high-level neural networks API, written in Python and capable of running on top of TensorFlow.
+scikit-learn: A machine learning library for Python.
 It features various algorithms like support vector machine, random forests, and k-neighbours.
 It also supports Python numerical and scientific libraries like NumPy and SciPy.
-NumPy (np)	: A library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical 			functions to operate on these arrays. pandas (pd)	: An open-source data analysis and manipulation tool.
+NumPy (np): A library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays. pandas (pd): An open-source data analysis and manipulation tool. matplotlib.pyplot (plt): A plotting library for the Python programming language and its numerical mathematics extension NumPy. seaborn (sns)	: A Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.
-			matplotlib.pyplot (plt): A plotting library for the Python programming language and its numerical mathematics extension NumPy. seaborn (sns)	: A Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics. shap		: A library to explain the output of machine learning models. kerastuner	: A library for hyperparameter tuning for Keras models. ggplot		: A plotting system for Python based on R's ggplot2 and the Grammar of Graphics.
+shap: A library to explain the output of machine learning models.
+kerastuner: A library for hyperparameter tuning for Keras models.
+ggplot: A plotting system for Python based on R's ggplot2 and the Grammar of Graphics.
-Adam		: An optimization algorithm that can be used instead of the classical stochastic gradient descent procedure to update network weights iterative based on training data.
+Adam: An optimization algorithm that can be used instead of the classical stochastic gradient descent procedure to update network weights iterative based on training data.